Dave-team/Knowledge-base/Productivity.md

     - Heavy breathing

 ## Habits
 - Give yourself specific triggers to implement your new habits.
 E.g.: ‘when I get home, first thing is putting on running shoes and go for a run’.
 - Set up systems to take care of day to day tasks (e.g. eating the same every morning)
 - To change or build habits:
-o	Have a cue (e.g. waking up in the morning) o	Have a routine: first thing you do is meditate o	Reward: feel better about yourself
+    - Have a cue (e.g. waking up in the morning)
+    - Have a routine: first thing you do is meditate
+    - Reward: feel better about yourself

 ## Working from home
 - Take it easy in the morning.
 Exercise, read a book and have breakfast.
 This will get you in the right mood - you are trying to build a commute in your way as a way of getting ready for work